viperproject/prusti-dev/docs/user-guide/src/tour/new.md

 ## Proper implementation of `len`

 We will now properly implement `len()`, and while we're at it, `is_empty()` for `Link`.
 Both of them are pure functions, so we will add the `#[pure]` annotation.
 Both functions can be called without any restrictions, so they have the default postcondition `#[requires(true)]`, which we don't have to add manually.
-We also don't need to add any additional postconditions, since pure functions will be inlined wherever they are used during verification.
+We also don't need to add any additional postconditions, since the body of pure functions is considered to be part of their contract.

 ```rust,noplaypen
 {{#rustdoc_include ../../../../prusti-tests/tests/verify/pass/user-guide/impl_new_full_code.rs:implementation}}
 ```

-Here we use the [`matches` macro](https://doc.rust-lang.org/std/macro.matches.html) in `is_empty`, which is true if and only if the first argument matches the pattern in the second argument.
+Here we use the [`matches!` macro](https://doc.rust-lang.org/std/macro.matches.html) in `is_empty`, which is true if and only if the first argument matches the pattern in the second argument.

 We can now check if the specification is working, by writing a function that panics if the specification is wrong:
 ```rust,noplaypen
 {{#rustdoc_include ../../../../prusti-tests/tests/verify/pass/user-guide/impl_new_full_code.rs:test_len}}
 ```

-The last line asserts, that the `is_empty` function only returns `true`, if the `len` function returns `0`.
+The last line asserts that the `is_empty` function only returns `true` if the `len` function returns `0`.
 And Prusti can verify it!
 Now we know that this assert statement holds for any `link` that is passed to the `test_len` function.
+Note that we wrote this function only for demonstration purposes—the contract is checked even without the `test_len` function.
+We will consider the relationship between testing and static verification further in the [Testing chapter](testing.md).

 ### Overflow checks